huygithub/hoxServer/README.md

 ### How to compile this program ###

-I will provide a detailed instruction later.
-Currently, the server can run on "Ubuntu 8.04.4 LTS".

 Here are the basic steps to compile the server from scratch on "Ubuntu Server 14.04.1 (64-bit) LTS"
 - Install the required packages:
     - $ sudo apt-get install cmake build-essential